-And an alternative layout of the Syrett Suite:
+And an alternative layout of the Syrett Suite.

 A great thing about small intimate ceremonies is that often it is possible to shoot some terrific character shots of the guests close up before the ceremony begins.
 And often it may be years since such photos were last taken, making them especially valuable.
-Here we see the Groom's mum and dad.
+Here we see the Groom's dad.
 Our fella is called Hamish so no prizes for guessing from where he hails - and it becomes even more obvious when you hear the sound track of the video!

-Here our groom listens attentively to the registrars every word:
+Here our groom listens attentively to the registrars every word.

 There can be lots of cute character shots!

-Wedding cakes can get very elaborate and very photogenic:
+Wedding cakes can get very elaborate and very photogenic.

 Bookings are welcome for just the time at Bracknell Register Office but Peter is often also booked to shoot some of the girls getting ready beforehand and the reception afterwards - whether that be a full-blown party or just a quiet restaurant meal for close family members and friends.
-For this wedding we adjourned to a nearby pub and the photo shows the bride and groom enjoying the best man's speech:
+For this wedding we adjourned to a nearby pub and the photo shows the bride and groom enjoying the best man's speech.

 The reception is also a good opportunity to catch a few more photos with seldom seen friends and relations who may have travelled long distances to attend the wedding.
-Our bride is pictured with her Ukrainian sister in the next photo:
+Our bride is pictured with her Ukrainian sister in the next photo.

-Most couples have a "first dance" at the start of the evening and this can be another terrific photo and video opportunity:
+Most couples have a "first dance" at the start of the evening and this can be another terrific photo and video opportunity.